ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch3-smooth-movement.md

 Since Macroquad will draw frames as quickly as possible, we need to check how much time has passed between each update to determine how far the circle should move.
-Otherwise our game will run at different speeds on different computers, depending on how quickly they can run the application.
-The specific framerate will depend on your computer, if Vsync is enabled it may be locked to 30 or 60 frames per second.
+Otherwise, our game will run at different speeds on different computers, depending on how quickly they can run the application.
+The specific framerate will depend on your computer; if Vsync is enabled it may be locked to 30 or 60 frames per second.

 ## Implementation